inspec/inspec-aws/docs-chef-io/content/aws_security_groups.md

 Use `should_not` if you expect zero matches.

-    # You will always have at least one SG, the VPC default SG
+You will always have at least one SG:, the VPC default SG

 ```ruby
 describe aws_security_groups